-- To administer and support our business activities or those of other health care organizations (as allowed by law) including providers and plans.
-For example, we may use your PHI to review and improve the care you receive and to provide training.
+- To administer and support our business activities or those of other healthcare organizations (as allowed by law), including providers and plans.
+For example (and without limitation), we may use your PHI to conduct quality analysis, data aggregation, review and improve our services and the care you receive and to provide training.

-- To other individuals (such as consultants and attorneys) and organizations that help us with our business activities.
+- To other individuals (such as consultants and attorneys) and other companies and organizations that help us with our business activities.
 (Note: If we share your PHI with other organizations for this purpose, they must agree to protect your privacy.)

-We may use or disclose your Protected Health Information without your authorization for legal and/or governmental purposes in the following circumstances:
+We may use or disclose your PHI without your authorization for legal and/or governmental purposes in the following circumstances:

-- Required by law - When we are required to do so by state and federal law, including workers' compensation laws.
+- As required by law - When we are required by laws, including workers' compensation laws.

 - Public health and safety - To an authorized public health authority or individual to: